 The temperature is lovely and warm at an average range of 15-23o C (59-73o F), with sea temperatures being around 18o C (65o F).
-Rainfall averages around 8.5mm, and sunlight shines for around 10 hours a day.
+Rainfall averages around 8.5mm, and sunlight shine for around 10 hours a day.

 Yes, Malta in May is definitely warm.
-Some days are quite a bit warmer than others, while a few here and there being a little bit duller and colder.
+Some days are quite a bit warmer than others, while a few here and there are a little bit duller and colder.
 As the day dwindles to an end, the temperature gets colder and a breeze tends to pick up, giving the evenings and night a cool chill.

 Obviously, saying that the weather in May is always sunny and warm wouldn’t be true, as colder and rainy days can always crop up unexpectedly.
-However, it’s good to note that the likelihood of such days is lower than at the very early or very late months of the year.
+However, it’s good to note that the likelihood of such days is lower than in the very early or very late months of the year.

 It’s also important to keep in mind that the weather can shift to summer heat quite quickly at this time of year, so it’s even more important that you keep an eye out for the weather forecast before your visit in order to pack the right type of clothes.

 Yes, Malta in May tends to be extremely sunny and warm, with some days being almost unbearably so.
 Luckily, it’s still early enough in the year for a slight wind or breeze to be relatively refreshing.

 On other days, you might be unlucky enough to come across the rare wet and grey days in May, but these don’t usually last for very long and aren’t very strong storms either.
 Keep in mind that strong winds are a staple of Maltese weather all year round so any month can bring with it a few windy days.